-Among cognitive processes, sleep has been shown to be critical for memory consolidation.
-Changes in synaptic morphology and neural excitability that occur during sleep enable transition of initial memory traces from the hippocampus to more permanent cortical storage sites [145-148].
-These notions are particularly relevant here given abundant preclinical and clinical studies that point towards the role of memory consolidation during sleep in the strengthening and generalization of fear extinction (reviewed in [149-151]).
-Along these lines, sleep disturbances were shown to impair memory consolidation processes and to yield reduced extinction of fear, including among PTSD patients [149,152].
-Reduced fear extinction and impaired transition to safety were also repeatedly demonstrated in children and adults exposed to childhood adversity [153].
-For example, a recent study uncovered poor differentiation between threat and safety cues following fear extinction among trauma-exposed children [154].
-Hence, sleep disturbances and childhood adversity were independently shown to yield reduced fear extinction, which by itself is a potent predisposing risk factor for PTSD [155].
-Taken together, childhood adversity may lead to stress vulnerability by impairing sleep-related memory consolidation processes yielding reduced fear extinction capabilities.
-These ideas should be considered alongside the recently suggested notion that insomnia reflects a fear-related evolutionary survival mechanism following trauma exposure, which becomes persistent in some vulnerable individuals due to failure of the fear extinction function [156].
+Sleep is one of the cognitive processes critical for memory consolidation.
+The changes in synaptic morphology and neural excitability that occur during sleep enable the transition of initial memory traces from the hippocampus to more permanent cortical storage sites [145-148].
+These mechanisms are particularly relevant here given the abundance of preclinical and clinical studies that indicate the role of memory consolidation during sleep in the strengthening and generalization of fear extinction (reviewed in [149-151]).
+Along these lines, sleep disturbances impair memory consolidation processes and yield reduced fear extinction, which has also been shown in PTSD patients [149,152].
+Reduced fear extinction and impaired transition to safety have also been repeatedly demonstrated in children and adults exposed to childhood adversity [153].
+For example, a recent study uncovered poor differentiation between threat and safety cues following fear extinction in trauma-exposed children [154].
+Hence, sleep disturbances and childhood adversity have independently been shown to yield reduced fear extinction, which by itself is a potent predisposing risk factor for PTSD [155].
+Taken together, childhood adversity may lead to stress vulnerability by impairing sleep-related memory consolidation processes, which reduces fear extinction capabilities.
+These theories should be considered alongside the recently suggested notion that insomnia reflects a fear-related evolutionary survival mechanism following trauma exposure, which becomes persistent in some vulnerable individuals due to failure of the fear extinction function [156].
 If so, these processes may form a cycle that promotes the mutual development of sleep disturbances and impaired fear extinction.

-Empirical evidence to support the mediating role of sleep disturbances in the association between childhood adversity and stress vulnerability at adulthood is limited; though in recent years more attention has been devoted to these putative associations, yielding promising results.
-For example, by relying on subjective measures of sleep, the association between childhood adversity and sleep disturbances was found to be mediated by current levels of psychological distress in both adults [157] and adolescents [158].
-Even further, the association between childhood adversity and poor self-reported sleep quality was mediated by the level of psychological distress that was experienced specifically during a stressful period of life (i.e., beginning life at university) [159].
-A similar pattern emerged in a study that implemented Actiwatch to objectively measure sleep, demonstrating that the more individuals were exposed to childhood adversity the less they slept in days in which they experienced great number of stressors or severe stressors, and this was also related to more cortisol secretion during these stressful days [160].
-More recently, using a wearable sensor it was found that periods of prolonged stress such as medical internship may lead to elevation in mean heart rate (HR) during sleep, yet that these effects are particularly potent among individuals with a history of childhood adversity.
-Further, childhood adversity moderated the relation between individual sleep HR increase and the development of anxiety during that stressful period [161].
-These results are also in line with previous findings highlighting poor sleep quality as a mediator in the association between childhood adversity and anxiety and depression symptom severity in adulthood [47,162].
+Empirical evidence to support the mediating role of sleep disturbances in the association between childhood adversity and stress vulnerability in adulthood is limited, although more attention has been devoted in recent years to these putative associations, yielding promising results.
+For example, by relying on subjective measures of sleep, the association between childhood adversity and sleep disturbances has been found to be mediated by current levels of psychological distress in both adults [157] and adolescents [158].
+Moreover, the association between childhood adversity and poor self-reported sleep quality is mediated by the level of psychological distress that was experienced specifically during a stressful period of life (i.e., when beginning life at university) [159].
+A similar pattern emerged in a study that used an Actiwatch to objectively measure sleep, demonstrating that the more individuals were exposed to childhood adversity the less they slept in days on which they experienced a great number of stressors or severe stressors, and this was also related to greater cortisol secretion during these stressful days [160].
+More recently, using a wearable sensor, it was found that periods of prolonged stress such as during a medical internship may lead to an elevated mean heart rate during sleep, but that these effects are particularly potent in individuals with a history of childhood adversity.
+Furthermore, childhood adversity moderated the relationship between the individual sleep heart rate increase and the development of anxiety during that stressful period [161].
+These results are also in line with previous findings highlighting poor sleep quality as a mediator in the association of childhood adversity with anxiety and depression symptom severity in adulthood [47,162].